General exponential basis set parametrization: Application to time-dependent bivariational wave functions: Introduction

-It is well known that unitary (invertible) basis set transformations can be parametrized in terms of the exponential of an anti-Hermitian (general) one-particle operator $\kappa$ (see Ref. \citenum{helgakerMolecularElectronicstructureTheory2000} for an overview of the standard mathematical machinery).
-This constraint free approach results in simple equations when expanding around $\kappa = 0$ and has been used frequently in the context of time-independent theory and response theory where one can trivially obtain $\kappa = 0$ by absorbing a non-zero $\kappa$ into the Hamiltonian integrals.
+It is well known that unitary (invertible) basis set transformations can be parametrized in terms of the exponential of an anti-Hermitian (general) one-particle operator $\revision[MGH]{}{\hat{\kappa}}$ (see Ref. \citenum{helgakerMolecularElectronicstructureTheory2000} for an overview of the standard mathematical machinery).
+This constraint free approach results in simple equations when expanding around $\revision[MGH]{}{\hat{\kappa}} = 0$ and has been used frequently in the context of time-independent theory and response theory where one can trivially obtain $\revision[MGH]{}{\hat{\kappa}} = 0$ by absorbing a non-zero $\revision[MGH]{}{\hat{\kappa}}$ into the Hamiltonian integrals.
 In an explicitly time-dependent context the situation is more complicated and a linear parametrization with constraints has usually been preferred over the exponential parametrization.
-However, a few exceptions can be found in the literature: Pedersen and Koch\cite{pedersenTimedependentLagrangianApproach1998} presented general considerations on exponentially parametrized \ac{tdhf} but did not derive explicit \acp{eom} for $\kappa$.
-Madsen et al.\cite{madsenExponentialParameterizationWave2018} derived and implemented the \acp{eom} for \ac{xtdh} without assuming $\kappa = 0$.
+However, a few exceptions can be found in the literature: Pedersen and Koch\cite{pedersenTimedependentLagrangianApproach1998} presented general considerations on exponentially parametrized \ac{tdhf} but did not derive explicit \acp{eom} for $\revision[MGH]{}{\hat{\kappa}}$.
+Madsen et al.\cite{madsenExponentialParameterizationWave2018} derived and implemented the \acp{eom} for \ac{xtdh} without assuming $\revision[MGH]{}{\hat{\kappa}} = 0$.
 In this case the exponential parametrization resulted in substantial computational gains compared to the conventional linear parametrization.
 Recently, Kristiansen et al.\cite{kristiansenLinearNonlinearOptical2022} considered time-dependent \ac{occ} and \ac{nocc} with double excitations (TDOCCD and TDNOCCD) and introduced the corresponding second-order approximations TDOMP2 and TDNOMP2 with exponentially parametrized orbitals.
-They used the $\kappa = 0$ method to simplify derivations while keeping the benefit of a contraint free formulation.
+They used the $\revision[MGH]{}{\hat{\kappa}} = 0$ method to simplify derivations while keeping the benefit of a contraint free formulation. \revision[MGH]{}{ We note that the exponential parametrization with $\revision[MGH]{}{\hat{\kappa}} = 0$ and the linear parametrization with constraints result in very similar working equations although the derivations have different starting points.
+Allowing $\revision[MGH]{}{\hat{\kappa}} \neq 0$ leads to substantially different equations. }

 The question of how to parametrize basis sets is not only one of mathematical convenience--- it also plays an important role in the propagation of time-dependent wave functions.
 This inludes questions of numerical stability and integrator step size, the latter being a determining factor of the computational cost.